KohakuBlueleaf/HakuBooru/README.md

 This project simplifies the workflow for exporting images from tar files into designated folders, consisting of four main components:

 - **Post Chooser:** Selects relevant posts from a dataset.
+  - Normally you only need peewee's api to query all the post you want.
 - **Captioner:** Generates captions for images based on the image itself or its metadata.
-An example is the KohakuCaptioner.
 - **Saver:** Saves the targeted data (image bytes, caption text, and ID) on disk.
 Includes two built-in savers:
   - **File Saver:** Saves images and captions into separate files with a shared base name.
   - **WDS Saver:** Saves data into a tar file in webdataset format.